Fried0nion/data-engineer-assessment/README.md

 # Data Engineer Technical Assessment
 ## Overview
 My name is Farid Alvin Fadillah, a freshgrad from Telkom University.
 My approach is different for each assestment, but i still mainly utilizing Ai.
+More specifics and link is in README.md in each folder.
 - For the first assestment, i use ChatGPT to generate the schema, mockup, and the query needed.

 - For the second assestment, i use VSCode and github copilot.
 I edit them in jupyter notebook (.ipynb) as i am comfortable using them, altough alternatively i also could have google colab.
 I use AI to generate the code that i requested, i provide the instructions and sometimes expected results. in the end, i export the resulting file as xlsx.